ruslanosipov/ruslanosipov.github.io/source/_posts/2015-02-06-power-of-the-command-line.markdown

 commands do is much easier than it looks.
 Especially with the help of `man` or, even better, `bro` (see <http://bropages.org> for latter).

+The above example demonstrates one of the biggest advantages of command line
+interfaces: an ability to redirect an output of one program into another, chaining the tools together.
+In this example, we first get a list of all files use `find` tool, and then run `sed` tool on each of those files in order to replace the text.

+An output from any CLI tool can be fed into any other CLI tool.
+This allows for countless possibilities and high adaptability to unscripted scenarios.

 ## Is it worth learning CLI tools over their GUI counterparts?

 This depends on what your intentions are.
 If you're a power user who writes and